jezevec10/jstris-guide/usermode.md

   Immediately drops the active piece to the bottom of the playfield, locking it in place.
 Next piece in the queue becomes active.

+### `resetLD`
+- `resetLD()`<br>
+  Returns: 1 (always succeeds).

+  Resets the lock delay timer for the active piece.
+This deactivates the current lock delay and resets the generation timestamp, effectively giving the piece a fresh lock delay period.

+### `placeBlock`
+- `placeBlock(x, y)`<br>
+  Parameters:
+  - x: Column, integer between 0 and 9
+  - y: Row, integer between spawn height and 19

+  Returns: 1 on success, 0 on failure (any parameter out of bounds, game not playing, or game starting).

+  Sets the active piece position to the specified coordinates and immediately places (locks) the piece at that position.
+The next piece in the queue becomes active.
+This function is similar to `setPos` followed by a hard drop, but places the piece directly at the specified position without dropping.

 ### `rotate`
 - `rotate(dir)`<br>
   Parameters: